Ahmadnaveedofficial/Ahmadnaveedofficial/README.md

 - 🤖 **Doctor Appointment Automation** — Automated booking workflow with WhatsApp and payment triggers. `n8n · WhatsApp API`
 - 📍 **[Route Finder](https://github.com/Ahmadnaveedofficial/Route-Finder)** — Shortest-path finder using Dijkstra's algorithm. `C++ · Graphs · DSA`

+> 💡 Want a "Pinned Projects" card grid at the top of your profile?
+Go to **github.com/Ahmadnaveedofficial → Customize your pins** and pick up to 6 repos — GitHub renders those as cards automatically.

 ---

 ### 📜 Professional Certifications